SciML/SciMLDocs/docs/src/showcase/brusselator.md

 ## Improving the Solution Process

-Now if all we needed was a single solution, then we're done.
+Now, if all we needed was a single solution, then we're done.
 Budda bing budda boom, we got a solution, we're outta here.
 But if for example we're solving an inverse problem on a PDE, or we need to bump it up to higher accuracy, then we will need to make sure we solve this puppy more efficiently.
 So let's dive into how this can be done.